 - Our software can print custom maps as needed for County employees and members of our community

-- Our web GIS program allows us to build interactive map viewers for you to view and research information important to you
+- Our web GIS program allows us to build interactive maps for you to view information you find important

 Want to speak with us in person?
-We're located midway down the hallway on the first floor of Building C, one floor below the Tax Commissioner's offices, at:
+We're located halfway down the hallway on the first floor of Building C at:

 How do I have an address assigned?Please contact the Columbia County GIS and Addressing Department at (706) 868-3421 to have an address assigned.
 You should be able to provide the name of the road your driveway will be off, the tax map and parcel of the property if available, and a copy of the record plat of the property if it was recently platted.